C1. Protected areas

 - wider landscape designations: Areas of Outstanding Natural Beauty (AONB) (England, Wales and Northern Ireland), National Scenic Areas (NSA) (Scotland), and National Parks (England, Scotland and Wales).

 There is considerable geographic overlap between these designations: for example, many sites are designated as A/SSSI, SAC and SPA.
 Almost all Ramsar sites are underpinned by the A/SSSI designation, and most Ramsar sites are also SPAs.
 The calculation method used identifies non-overlapping areas or ‘polygons’, and thus ensures that each protected area contributes only once to the total area.
-Coastal sites are split at mean high water (mean high water spring for Scotland), and contribute to both the on-land and at-sea lines in Figure C1i as appropriate.
-The total line on Figure C1i is the net area of all of the protected areas (shown in Figure C1iii).
-Further information about individual site types can be found by following the web links given below.
+Coastal sites are split at mean high water (mean high water spring for Scotland), and contribute to both the on-land and at-sea lines in Figure 1 as appropriate.
+The ‘Total’ line on Figure 1 is the net area of all of the protected areas (shown in Figure 5).

-Figure C1iii.
-Map of UK terrestrial and marine protected areas, as at 31 March 2022.
+Figure 5.
+Map of UK terrestrial and marine protected areas, as at 31 March 2024

 Condition